Wild Animal Health

 The Shared Scholarship is a joint initiative between the Commonwealth Scholarship Commission (with funding from DFID), the Royal Veterinary College, as part of the British aid programme to developing countries.

-In 2013/14, two awards are available to applicants for the MSc Wild Animal Health/Biology, MSc Control of Infectious Diseases in Animals and MSc Veterinary Epidemiology.
+In 2013/14, three awards are available to applicants for the MSc Wild Animal Health/Biology, MSc Control of Infectious Diseases in Animals and MSc Veterinary Epidemiology.
 Funding covers full costs of an award holder's study in the UK (fees) including airfares.

 For more details and eligibility, see Commonwealth Shared Scholarship Scheme.